-particular interest during winter and spring:
+particular interest during summer:

 What to Do if You Find a Baby Animal